pthierry38/the-backdoor-factory/debian/backdoor-factory.1.md

 **-p**, **--preprocess**
   To execute preprocessing scripts in the preprocess directory

-# TITLE TO DEFINE
+# ABOUT THE SHELLCODES

-List of Intel shellcodes (by name)
+There is various predefined shellcode in backdoor-factory.
+Their availability depends on the target type (ELF32, ELF64, PE32...).
+The shellcodes list is defined bellow.

 ## for all intel-based (x86 and x86_64 architecture)

 **reverse_shell_tcp**
-  need:
+  need: a remote host and port to be set
   permits: remote shell access

 **delay_reverse_shell_tcp**
-  need:
+  need: a remote host and port to be set
-  permits:
+  permits: remote shell access

 **beaconing_reverse_shell_tcp**
-  need:
+  need: a beacon, a remote host and port to be set
-  permits:
+  permits: remote shell access

 **user_supplied_shellcode**
-  need:
+  need: a user-defined shellcode ready to inject
-  permits:
+  permits: depend on the shellcode

 ## Linux specific shellcodes